snowmanam2/SnowmanPolycubeGenerator/Readme.md

 3. Filter result of step 2 to only have unique values, saving the highest possible of the index of a in each q.
 4. For each q, check if there is any possible r at a higher index of q that can be removed while remaining a polycube.
 Otherwise output q.

 The advantage of this method is we don't need to recanonize the combinations.
-I started with a rather lazy implementation of steps 3 and 4:
+I used a rather lazy implementation of steps 3 and 4:
 1. Sort all generated q polycubes.
 Check the current q with the last q to eliminate duplicates.
 2. Use a fast "number of neighbors" check to eliminate the majority of higher duplicate r indexes.
 Specifically, if a cube in q only has 1 neighbor, it can safely be removed.
 3. If the neighbor check doesn't cancel the output, iteratively check all r values of index higher than a.
 We count the number of cubes that can be reached to make sure it is connected.

 ## Performance

-Using a rather dated FX-8350 processor with 6 computing threads on Ubuntu with no cache generation or input:
+Using a rather dated FX-8350 processor with 6 computing threads on Ubuntu with no cache generation or input, measured cumulatively:
 - n=11 in 3 seconds
 - n=12 in 14 seconds
 - n=13 in 117 seconds
 - n=14 in 1119 seconds (19 minutes)
 - n=15 in 9291 seconds (2 hours 35 minutes)

+Memory usage is typically around 5 MB.

 ## Cache Files